Carolyn Goodman: 5 Fast Facts You Need to Know

 1. Goodman Tweeted ‘Pray for Las Vegas’ After the Shooting

-So far, Goodman’s only public response to the shooting has been a tweet.
+So far, Goodman’s first public response to the shooting has been a tweet.
 “Pray for Las Vegas.
 Thank you to all our first responders out there now,” she wrote.

+Goodman later wrote, “The act and insanity of a madman shall not define us or keep us from living whole and meaningful lives with pride in our shared humanity.
+Our prayers for everyone and a huge thank you to our great law enforcement and first responders.”

 The shooting happened late Sunday night when a man began firing from the 32nd floor of the Mandalay Bay Resort and Casino, across the street from the country music festival, police said.
 According to the Las Vegas Sun, the death toll was updated to over 50 people killed and over 200 injured.